-Even before the City of Seattle took over ownership of Puget Sound Naval Station in 1993, Solid Ground played a leadership role (along with other agencies) in developing services for homeless people at Sand Point.
+Even before the City of Seattle took over ownership of Puget Sound Naval Station in 1993, Solid Ground played a leadership role (along with other agencies) in developing services at Sand Point for formerly homeless people.

-As a founding member of the Sand Point Community Housing Association, we helped convert six decommissioned Navy buildings into 94 housing units for homeless people.
+As a founding member of the Sand Point Community Housing Association, we helped convert six decommissioned Navy buildings into 94 housing units for people experiencing homelessness.
 We’ve helped provide the case management and other services Sand Point residents need to achieve stability, security and confidence to improve their lives.
 Since 1999, more than 2,000 people have stayed at Sand Point in their journey from homelessness to stability.

 Solid Ground owns all Sand Point Housing programs.
-In addition to Brettler Family Place, Family Housing and Santos Place described below, Sand Point Housing includes several youth programs: Friends of Youth New Ground, YouthCare Passages and YouthCare Pathways.
+In addition to Brettler Family Place, Family Housing, Phyllis Gutiérrez Kenney Place and Santos Place described below, Sand Point Housing includes several youth programs: Friends of Youth New Ground, YouthCare Passages and YouthCare Pathways.
 Operation, management and support services for individual programs are provided by Solid Ground, YouthCare, Friends of Youth, and other community partners.

 Solid Ground and all of our partners are committed to ending homelessness and helping families and individuals gain stability for their future by providing a safe and healthy community for people who would otherwise be homeless.